 Housing stakeholders were also surveyed for the purpose of identifying any housing needs and constraints to obtaining housing related to the population or clientele of service providers, housing needs and constraints as observed by advocates and interested parties, and housing needs and constraints to building or providing housing as observed by members of the development community.
-The survey was sent to approximately 45 agencies, service providers, developers, real estate professionals, and other stakeholders listed in Appendix C. The survey was sent out on May 18, 2020 and follow-up reminders were sent on May 21.
+The survey was sent to approximately 45 agencies, service providers, developers, real estate professionals, and other stakeholders listed in Appendix C. The survey was sent out on May 18, 2020 and a follow-up email was sent to stakeholders on June 3, 2020 inviting their review of the Draft 6th Cycle Housing Element.

 The stakeholders survey provided extensive data, particularly related to issues and concerns associated with lower income and special needs populations in Shasta County and information regarding potential constraints to housing development.
-7 survey responses were received.
+9 survey responses were received.
 The results of the survey are summarized below.